 What impact does your lifestyle have on the environment?

 It’s no secret that our lifestyle choices hugely impact the environment.
-From the food we waste to the resources we use that can’t be replenished at the same rates of use naturally, it’s evident that something needs to change.
+From the food we waste to the resources we use that can’t be replenished at the same rates of use naturally.
+It’s evident that something needs to change.
 But is pollution really a necessary evil?
 One might argue that all these effects are worth it for the convenience and comfort we gain from using more natural resources than what can be renewed by Mother Nature herself.
 The truth is, people want to feel like they’re doing their part in saving the world – but when people don’t think about what their actions mean for the planet, they miss out on the chance to do more good and make more meaningful changes in their lives (in turn, lessening the impacts).

 How to be environmentally conscious without sacrificing convenience

 It’s easier than ever to be environmentally conscious without sacrificing convenience.
 You can recycle plastics, support reforestation projects, and invest in green innovations.
 All of these things help reduce pollution and protect our planet.
 But we can’t ignore the problem any longer.
 The time to act is now.
 The Earth has reached a point where it needs our help.
-With so many environmental issues facing us today, it’s difficult to decide which one to tackle first.
-But if you start with just one thing – recycling plastic for example – then make sure you do it right!
+With so many environmental issues facing us today, it’s challenging to decide which one to tackle first.
+But if you start with just one thing – recycling plastic, for example – then make sure you do it right!

 What about living a greener lifestyle?